Switzerland in the Eurovision Song Contest 2010: Background

-The Swiss national broadcaster, SRG SSR idée suisse, broadcasts the event within Switzerland and organises the selection process for the nation's entry.
-SRG SSR idée suisse confirmed their intentions to participate at the 2010 Eurovision Song Contest on 3 July 2009.
+The Swiss national broadcaster, the Swiss Broadcasting Corporation (SRG SSR), broadcasts the event within Switzerland and organises the selection process for the nation's entry.
+SRG SSR confirmed their intentions to participate at the 2010 Eurovision Song Contest on 3 July 2009.
 Along with their participation confirmation, the broadcaster also announced that the Swiss entry for the 2010 contest would be selected internally.
 Switzerland has selected their entry for the Eurovision Song Contest through both national finals and internal selections in the past.
 Since 2005, the Swiss entry was internally selected for the competition.

 Before Eurovision

 Internal selection

-SRG SSR idée suisse opened a submission period between 3 July 2009 and 22 October 2009 for interested artists and composers to submit their entries.
+SRG SSR opened a submission period between 3 July 2009 and 22 October 2009 for interested artists and composers to submit their entries.
 Eligible artists were those that have had television and stage experience (live performances), have made at least one video and have released at least one CD which placed among the top 50 in an official chart.
 In addition to the public submission, the broadcaster was also in contact with individual composers and lyricists as well as the music industry to be involved in the selection process.
 On 18 December 2009, "Il pleut de l'or" performed by Michael von der Heide was announced as the Swiss entry for the Eurovision Song Contest 2010.
 Michael von der Heide had previously attempted to represent Germany at the Eurovision Song Contest in 1999, placing fifth in the national final Countdown Grand Prix 1999 with the song "Bye Bye Bar".
 Both the artist and song were selected from over 60 entry submissions by a jury panel consisting of representatives of the three broadcasters in Switzerland: the Swiss-German broadcaster Schweizer Fernsehen (SF), the Swiss-French broadcaster Télévision Suisse Romande (TSR) and the Swiss-Italian broadcaster Radiotelevisione svizzera (RSI).

 "Il pleut de l'or", which was written by Michael von der Heide together with Pele Loriano and Heike Kospach, was presented to the public on 9 January 2010 during the annual SwissAward show broadcast on SF1, TSR 2 and RSI La 2.
 The official music video of the song was released on 14 March 2010.
 English and German language versions of the song, respectively titled "It's Raining Gold" and "Es regnet Gold", were also released afterwards.